 That would have been fine if the varsity race had gone off on time, but it too was postponed as the wind really began kicking up in the late afternoon.
 Finally, at 8 p.m., with the light of dusk quickly fading, the event was started.
 The race was a grueling 'survival of the fittest', with the crews rowing against the tide and the headwind; Washington prevailed by fighting off Cornell in the final strokes.
-It was a monumental victory against the elements, and the strength of the other crews in the race.
+It was a monumental victory against the waves, the wind, the fading light and ultimately, the strength of the competition.

 The Loyal Shoudy banquet was one for the ages.
 The two top Washington crews had swept the river.
-The varsity had done it in the new shell the Loyal Shoudy, named for the man who had meant so much to Washington Crew.
+The varsity had done it in the new shell the Loyal Shoudy, named for the man who had meant so much to Washington Rowing for decades.
 The JV's had won in the dark.
 And the program, waning only fourteen months prior, was back on top with a vengeance.

 The varsity on Lake Washington after crossing the line